 Auto Levels Automatically improves the contrast and colors of the whole image.
 Note: this slider may have little effect on some images.
-Flatten Histogram Adjusts the colors in the image to flatten the histogram.
+1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1 Flatten Histogram Adjusts the colors in the image to flatten the histogram.
 Exposure Adjusts the overall exposure (brightness) of the whole image.
 Fill Shadows Simulates adding a fill light, which brightens the darker areas of the image.
 Blacks Darkens or brightens the very dark areas of the image.
 Contrast Increases or decreases the contrast of the image.
 Dehaze Increases or decreases the contrast in dark areas if needed.
 High/Low Key Makes the image more high key (more brighter tones) or low key (more darker tones).
 Picture Color Style Open this section to see the controls that let you apply a color style to the picture.

 The Color Change s then there will be no lider controls how much color change to apply.
 If this is 0, change.
 The Style drop-dowr lets you select from a number of built-in styles to apply.
 The Brightness Con change. trast slider affects the brightness and contrast of the color will make muted col brance of the colors in the whole image.
-Increasing vibrance ors more intense, but has less effect on colors that are his helps preserve skin tones. will make the colors on of the colors in the whole image.
-Increasing the saturation in the picture more intense.
-Decreasing the saturation will s intense (more gray).
+Increasing vibrance ors more intense, but has less effect on colors that are his helps preserve skin tones. will make the colors Adjusts the saturation of the colors in the whole image.
+Increasing the saturation will make the colors in the picture more intense.
+Decreasing the saturation will make the colors less intense (more gray).
 Use this slider to ad (red-blue) color cast just the color of the whole image to remove any temperature .
 Use this slider to adpurple) color cast.
 Use this slider to adjust the color of the whole image to remove any tint (green-purple) color cast.
-By default, this slide By default, this slider converts the image into black and white. set the color for the o lack And White button, it opens three color wells that let you dark tones, the color for the mid tones, and the color for the default to black, mid gray and white, but by changing these of effects.
+By default, this slide By default, this slider converts the image into black and white.
+If you press on the Black And White button, it opens three color wells that let you set the color for the dark tones, the color for the mid tones, and the color for the bright tones.
+These default to black, mid gray and white, but by changing these you can get a variety of effects.
 Sharpens the entire picture.
 Makes the image more "shiny".
 Pressing the Shine button opens two sub-sliders, Shine Amount and Shine Softness .
-Shine Amount lets y ou set how much shine to add.
-Shine Softness conf Shine Amount is set trols the softness of the shine added.
-This has no effect if to 0.
-The vignette controls The vignette controls let you add a classic vignette effect over the image.
-Vignette The main vignette slider controls the opacity of the vignette effect.
+Shine Amount lets you set how much shine to add.
+Shine Softness controls the softness of the shine added.
+This has no effect if Shine Amount is set to 0.
+The vignette controls Vignette The main vignette slider controls the opacity of the vignette effect.
 If this is at 0, no vignette is applied.
 At 100, the vignette effect will be opaque at the edges.
 Radius Controls the radius of the oval used to create the vignette effect.
 Color Sets the color for the vignette.
 Hardness Sets the size of the soft part of the vignette. then there will be no The Style drop-down The Brightness Conchange.
 Adjusts the overall vivill make muted coloral ready saturated.
-The Adjusts the saturation will make the colors less make the colors less make the colors cast.
-Use this slider to adjurple) color cast.
-By default, this slider to adjurple) color cast.
-By default, this slider to adjurple) color cast.
-By default, this slider to adjurple color cast.
+The Adjusts the saturation will make the colors less make the colors less that the color cast.
+Use this slider to adjurble color cast.
+By default, this slider to adjurble color for the color for for the color for the color for for the color for for for for for for for for for f